smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/wav2vec2.md

 The "__OPTIONS__" clause allows you to change the value of a parameter in the model.
 The definition of each parameter is as follows.

-- "audio_col" : Sets the name of the column containing the audio path.
-(DEFAULT: "audio_path")
+- "audio_col" : Sets the name of the column containing the audio path. (default: "audio_path")
-- "batch_size" : The size of the dataset bundle read during a single train.
-(DEFAULT : 16)
+- "batch_size" : The size of the dataset bundle read during a single train. (default : 16)

 __PREDICT Example__